Africa Packaging Market Size

 Glass Bottles to Drive the Market Growth

-South Africa is a wine consuming country.
-In 2018, according to a report published in Business Insider, 450 million liters of was sold in South Africa, 177 million liters (about 39%) of which were sold in glass bottles.
-Although the international trend is shifting toward wine in cans, The country is expected to continue to be a strong glass market for a significant amount of time before can follow.
+- South Africa is a wine-consuming country.
+Although the international trend is shifting toward wine in cans, the country is expected to continue to be a strong glass market for a significant amount of time before it can follow.

-The African glass bottles and container market is highly competitive, and the players fail to streamline their operations are exiting the business.
-Nampak, a South Africa-based diversified packaging manufacturer, has been forced to sell its glass business due to high fixed cost and expenditures, leading to inadequate financial returns.
-It was sold to Isanti Glass (owned by Kwande Capital) for ZAR 1.5 billion.
+- The African glass bottles and container market is highly competitive, and the players who fail to streamline their operations are exiting the business.
+Nampak, a South Africa-based diversified packaging manufacturer, has been forced to sell its glass business due to high fixed costs and expenditures, leading to inadequate financial returns.
+It was sold to Isanti Glass (Kwande Capital-owned) for ZAR 1.5 billion (USD 125 million).

-One of the major drivers of glass bottles is the growing drive by the local tourism industry to stop using plastic bottles.
-This is expected to create a huge opportunity for companies to produce glass in the region.
-Moreover, according to Glass Recycling Company (TGRC), the current rate of glass recycling in South Africa is 44%, further adds to the growth of the market.
+- One of the significant drivers of glass bottles is the growing drive by the local tourism industry to stop using plastic bottles.
+This is expected to create a massive opportunity for companies to produce Glass in the region.
+Moreover, according to Glass Recycling Company (TGRC), the current glass recycling rate in South Africa is 44%, which further adds to the market's growth.